 While mentioning this fun activity is usually accompanied by visions of streams of candy, the actual practice has quite an ominous undertone.
 As peasants were relatively poor, they usually made their way around wealthy homesteads to beg for food or drink.

-This practice was derived from poor people receiving baked goods (called soul cakes) from the rich in exchange for praying for their recently deceased loved ones.
+This practice was derived from poor people receiving baked goods (called soul cakes) from the rich in exchange for praying for their recently deceased loved ones, which is something you probably didn’t know about this Halloween in Ireland tradition.

 11. Shave the Friar

 A real testament to the lack of games in ancient times, Shave the Friar could be played with a pile of ash in a cone shape and a shaving of wood at the very top.
-The game’s objective was to scoop the biggest pile without moving the piece of wood before the solid heap broke down.
+The game’s objective was to scoop the biggest pile without moving the piece of wood before the solid heap broke down in this Irish Samhain tradition.

 Which of these Irish Halloween traditions do you like best?